 Veronica Lyver brings years of in-depth senior human resources management experience to her work with HR West Consulting.
 A seasoned human resources professional with a broad range of expertise, Veronica’s background includes more than two decades in the hospitality industry.
 Over the years, she has worked with respected brands such as Canadian Pacific Hotels, Fairmont Hotels & Resorts, Hilton Hotel & Resorts, Harrison Hot Springs Resort & Spa, Mayfield Dinner Theatre and River Cree Resort and Casino, helping them develop and implement strategies to address their multifaceted human resources needs.

-Veronica holds a Chartered Professional in Human Resources (CPHR) designation from the Human Resources Management Association, as well as a Human Resources Management Certificate from the University of Alberta.
-A tireless learner, she is currently completing the Executive Path Bachelor of Business Administration (BBA) at BCIT, honing skills that will allow her to offer clients enhanced insights to help them better navigate business development.
+Veronica holds a Chartered Professional in Human Resources (CPHR) designation from the CPHR Association of British Columbia & Yukon, as well as a Human Resources Management Certificate from the University of Alberta.
+A tireless learner, she is most recently completed a Master Mindfulness Practitioner certificate, honing skills that will allow her to offer clients enhanced insights to help them better navigate business development.
 As a Senior Consultant at HR West, Veronica is comfortable leading projects or in assisting in-house HR specialists as needed.

 Originally from St. John's, Newfoundland, Veronica has spent much of her HR career in Western Canada and is passionate about giving back to the places she calls home.
 An ardent animal lover, she was a long-time volunteer with the Edmonton Humane Society’s Pets in the Park Annual Fundraiser and has lent her time to both Habitat for Humanity and the United Way.
-She is also an avid participant in the annual Kidney Run/Walk for the Kidney Foundation of Canada and in the annual CIBC Run for the Cure.
+She is also an avid participant in the annual Kidney Run/Walk for the Kidney Foundation of Canada and is a proud member of the Rotary Club of Chilliwack.

 T: (604) 283 – 6433